Dialysis Nursing Careers and Training Information

 Dialysis nurses can change their career direction by taking jobs as supervisors, head nurses, educators or case managers.
 APRNs can move to executive, academic or research roles.

-Depending upon geographical region, education, and years of experience, the annual salaries for staff RNs and APRN dialysis nurses range from $44,000 to $95,000 annually.
-LPNs make anywhere from $29,000 to $55,000 annually.
+Depending upon geographical region, education, and years of experience, the annual salaries for staff RNs (including dialysis nurses) range from $45,880 to $98,880 annually, with a median salary of $66,640 according to the Bureau of Labor Statistics.
+LPNs make a median income of $42,490 per year.
 An LPN working as a Certified Hemodialysis Technician will make more than a non-licensed technician.
 As a general rule, hospitals pay higher salaries for dialysis nurses than outpatient centers or home care agencies.

 A greater demand for dialysis nurses is likely for several reasons: